 Lobster fishing is critical to Maine’s economy

-While many of us think lobsters are red, this color only appears when they are cooked!
-Lobsters sometimes range in color, from brown to yellow and even blue.
+While many of us think lobsters are red, this color only appears when they are cooked.
+Lobsters can actually range in color, from brown to yellow and even blue.
 Odd-colored crustaceans are one in 30 million or so and are often caused by genetic defects and mutations.

 There are two types of Maine lobster